 - The borrower didn't approve the circumstances that gave rise to the breach.

 A lender will typically agree to a cleanup period if financing for a particular bid for a publicly listed limited company.
 Other cases that may warrant a cleanup period include when borrowers haven't been able to fully carry out their due diligence on a group of target companies.

 Cleanup clauses are provisions included in contracts pertaining to loan agreements.
 They state that any loans are required to be repaid by a specified deadline, after which additional loans won't be given to the debtor for a set period of time.
 This is known as the "cleanup period."
 A cleanup clause can also apply to revolving lines of credit.

 If you need help with a cleanup clause, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.